fern-api/fern/docs/imdb.md

 <details>
 <summary>What happens:</summary>

-This adds an `api` directory with the following content:
+This adds the following content:

 ```yml
 api/